Supporto iBreviary

 there to praise the Lord’s name.

-There were set the thrones of judgment *
+There were set the thrones of judgement *

 of the house of David.